-Both Ashbourne and Bakewell have a good selection of CLOTHES SHOPS: Young Ideas is a seriously trendy fashion shop for the beautifully young, slim and well-heeled!, and Bennett’s, a locally owned rather special ‘department store’, also in Ashbourne, has a lovely selection of clothes, bags and jewellery.
+Both Ashbourne and Bakewell have a good selection of CLOTHES SHOPS: Young Ideas is a seriously trendy fashion shop for the beautifully young, slim and well-heeled!
+It is now in the old Green Man Hotel, as is Go Wilde, another clothes shop.
+Bennett’s, a locally owned rather special ‘department store’, also in Ashbourne, has a lovely selection of clothes, bags and jewellery.

 Whilst on the self-indulgence theme, there are several opportunities to enjoy beauty treatment and massages, but a good tip is to book in at The Devonshire Spa in the famous Dome at Buxton.
 The stunning building was built by one of the Dukes of Devonshire to house and exercise his horses; more recently it used to be a hospital but now it houses the Buxton section of Derby University.